Tony Dovolani

-Driton Dovolani (born July 17, 1973), commonly known as Tony Dovolani is an Albanian-American professional ballroom dancer, instructor and judge.
+Driton Dovolani (born July 17, 1973), commonly known as Tony Dovolani, is an Albanian-American professional ballroom dancer, instructor and judge.
 He is known for his involvement in the American version of Dancing with the Stars on ABC.
 Dovolani also portrayed Slick Willy in the hit film Shall We Dance? and spent time coaching actress Jennifer Lopez.

 Early life

-Dovolani was born in Pristina, Kosovo to Albanian parents from Debar.
+Dovolani was born in Pristina, Kosovo, to Albanian parents from Debar, North Macedonia.
 He began folk dancing at the age of three.
-At the age of fifteen, his family moved to Stamford, Connecticut.
+When he was fifteen, his family moved to Stamford, Connecticut.
 He got the opportunity to attend classes at a Fred Astaire Dance Academy.

 Dancing with the Stars

 Dovolani joined the show in its second season and was partnered with professional wrestler Stacy Keibler; they made it to the finals and finished in third place.
 In Season 3, he was partnered with country music star Sara Evans.
 Midway through the season, Evans withdrew from the competition for personal reasons.
 He returned to the show on March 19 for Season 4, this time partnered with talk show host Leeza Gibbons.
 They were the third couple eliminated from the competition and finished in 9th place.

 He competed in Season 5, partnered with actress Jane Seymour.
 They were the seventh couple eliminated from the competition and finished in sixth place.
 In Season 6, his partner was Broadway actress Marissa Jaret Winokur.
 They were eliminated in the semi-finals and finished in fourth place.

 Dovolani competed in Season 7 of Dancing with the Stars with actress Susan Lucci of All My Children as his partner.
 They were eliminated in Week 7 and came in sixth.

 In the eighth season, he was originally paired with Nancy O'Dell, the then-host of Access Hollywood.
 However, on March 5 she withdrew from the competition because of a torn meniscus sustained during pre-season practice.
 With only two days to practice, Melissa Rycroft, fresh off her The Bachelor appearance, stepped in and became his new celebrity partner.
 They made it to the finals and took third place in the competition.

 In the ninth season, he was partnered with former model and entrepreneur Kathy Ireland.
 They were the third couple to be eliminated, finishing in 14th place.
 For Season Ten, Dovolani was partnered with former reality star Kate Gosselin from Jon and Kate Plus 8/Kate Plus 8.
 They were the fourth couple eliminated, finishing in 8th place.